 The breakfast was absolutely delicious.
 Caroline and Patrick are keen to offer and promote local produce so your healthy breakfast will definitely include a range of cheeses from the nearby goat farm.
 Indeed, we have some excellent farms in the neighbourhood, so it is really worth taking advantage of their proximity!
 You will get a homemade granola concoction, some freshly baked cakes, a selection of fine, fresh bread and pastries from the local bakeries, homemade jam and marmalade which is low in sugar content and if you are lucky, you might get to taste Patrick’s special Kugelhopf.
 A breakfast fit for a king, if you ask me!

 I myself don’t live very far away, so I can only praise the location of this place!
-Joking aside, the rural Kochersberg region, well known for its farmland and produce, is a pleasant area to spend some time in the countryside away from the touristic attractions of the cities and yet within easy driving distance of them: 20 minutes to Strasbourg by car, 10 minutes away from the beginning of the famous Route du Vin in Marlenheim and about an hour’s drive away from beautiful Colmar… This means that there are plenty of things to do during your stay!
+Joking aside, the rural Kochersberg region, well known for its farmland and produce, is a pleasant area to spend some time in the countryside away from the touristic attractions of the cities and yet within easy driving distance of them: 20 minutes to Strasbourg by car, 10 minutes away from the beginning of the famous Wine route in Marlenheim and about an hour’s drive away from beautiful Colmar… This means that there are plenty of things to do during your stay!

 The house itself is one of the last in the village at the edge of the forest and near a romantic stream: which is also a great opportunity to set off on lovely walks or bike rides to take in the beauty of nature right at the doorstep.